-Resort means a comprehensively planned and operated development offering recreational, educational, cultural, convention and conference facilities, tegether with with or without resort visitor accommodation, in a location chosen for the unique qualities and attributes of its cultural or natural physical setting.
-Appropriate uses within a resort could include, but are neither required ornet limited to: visitorresort accommodation, dwelling units in their various forms as defined in this land use bylaw, private residences, convention and conference facilities, indoor and outdoor recreation facilities (e.g. golf courses, ski hills, riding stables, tennis courts, health spas), retail, and personal service facilities and other uses suitable to the location and compatible with adjacent land uses.
+Resort means a comprehensively planned and operated development that offersing recreational, educational, cultural, convention and/or conference facilities, together with with or without resort visitor accommodation, in a location chosen for the unique qualities and attributes of its cultural or natural physical setting.
+Appropriate uses associated within and that may be incorporated into a resort could include, but are neither required nornet limited to: visitorresort accommodation, dwelling units in their various forms as defined in this land use bylaw, private residences, convention and conference facilities, indoor and outdoor recreation facilities (e.g. golf courses, ski hills, riding stables, tennis courts, health spas), retail, and personal service facilities, and other uses suitable to the location and compatible with the land uses in the resort and adjacent land uses.
+This use does not include "Campground" or "Recreational Vehicle Park" as defined in this bylaw.

-Resort accommodation means-a accommodation inside a Resortfacility for visitors to thea resort, which may be in the form of visitor accommodation, apartments, cabins, hotels, lodges, campground or other dwelling units in their various forms as defined in this land use bylawforms of tourist accommodation.
+Resort accommodation means-a accommodation inside a "Resort", as defined in this bylaw, facility for visitors to thea resort, which may be in the form of visitor accommodation, apartments, cabins, hotels, lodges, recreational vehicles (but not as a stand-alone e"Campground" or "Recreational Vehicle Park" as defined in this bylaw) or other dwelling units in their various forms as defined in this land use bylaw forms of tourist accommodation.